sophiaellis1313/tidelatest/_posts/2025-09-19-a-class-of-their-own.md

 “It was truly rewarding to have the four boats together, competing head-to-head,” Alfredo Mella Hernández, Skipper of *Ganesha* enthuses.
 “The Baltic 68 is a very good boat for this type of inshore racing, with its selection of sails.
 It felt like we were sailing a smaller, and therefore more manageable, boat – we maneuvered where we wanted and when we wanted.”

 The clash of the four boats at the Superyacht Cup was preceded by a more relaxed sail, followed by a barbecue – and yhe Café Racers also lived up to their names by hosting coffee aboard on the first and last days of the regatta.
-“It was a very proud moment for all involved in the Cafe Racers, to see four of them out sailing together,” Baltic Yachts' EVP Henry Hawkins shares.
+“It was a very proud moment for all involved in the Cafe Racers, to see four of them out sailing together,” Baltic Yachts’ EVP Henry Hawkins shares.
 “It was something we had dreamed about, but to see it in reality was very special.
 The atmosphere on the dock was also as we had envisaged: competitive yet very much a family spirit.”

 One thing that shone through at this initial encounter was the versatility of the Baltic 68.
 The boats are easily handled (generally a crew of about 14 is carried in race mode, but the boat can be double-handed in cruising mode), while their manoeuvrability compared to some of the larger entrants in the regatta is clear.
 Add to that an exciting performance and you have an exceptional package.